akharrou/42-Project-Ft_ssl_md5/README.md

   * `SHA-256, 1, 512`
   * `whirlpool`

-Then we are asked to rewrite part of the `OpenSSL` program functionality.
+Then we were asked to rewrite part of the `OpenSSL` program functionality.

 ## Implemented Functionality
 <table>